 Bone grafting is a highly successful procedure in most cases.
 It is also a preferable alternative to having missing teeth, diseased teeth, or tooth deformities.
-Bone grafting can increase the height or width of the jawbone and fill in voids and defects that have always been present or developed over time.
+Bone grafting can increase the jawbone’s height or width and fill in voids and defects that have always been present or developed over time.

 There are essentially two basic ways in which bone grafting can positively impact the health and stability of the teeth:

-Preservation – Bone grafting can be used to limit or prevent bone recession following a tooth extraction, periodontal disease, or other invasive processes.
+- Ridge Preservation: We can use bone grafting to limit or prevent bone shrinkage following a tooth extraction, periodontal disease, or other invasive processes.

 Initially, we will thoroughly examine the affected area to assess the general condition of the teeth, bone, and gums to better understand how we should proceed.
 Typically a special, 3-dimensional x-ray is taken to assess the planned implant areas to determine the extent of bone grafting needed.
 If periodontal disease is present or the adjacent teeth are in poor condition, we will fully address these factors before the bone grafting procedure can begin.